datacarpentry/python-ecology-lesson/00-short-introduction-to-Python.md

 ```

 **Indentation** is very important in Python.
 Note that the second line in the
 example above is indented.
 This is Python's way of marking a block of code.
-We will
+We
-discuss this in more detail later.
+discuss this in more detail below.

 To add elements to the list, we can use the `append` method: